sogisha/fyuneru/README.md

 `python run_as.py c` for setting up the client.
 You need root priviledge to do this.

-Add `--debug` after `run_as.py` will enable the debug mode(currently only for the core).
+Add `--debug` after `run_as.py` will enable the debug mode.
 The IP frames will be dumped to the console.

 ---